gabriel-a/download-manager/README.md

 # Download manager

-Is an application to download files from remote servers, FTP/SFTP or HTTP urls.
+Is an application to download files from remote servers, FTP/SFTP/FTPS or HTTP.

 ## Getting Started